 Her current postdoctoral project explores and investigates the human rights accountability impact and implications of mobilizing private actors within Multistakeholder Partnerships (MSPs) in the post-2015 Development Era with a focus on the governance of education as both a public good and a human right.
 The research will explore the current legal approach to MSPs, the legal issues underlying this approach as well as if this approach is able to overcome human rights accountability challenges posed by the infusion of private actors in the realization of public goals, through MSPs.

-She is currently working on her book Children's Rights and Business: Governing Obligations and Responsibility, forthcoming from Cambridge University Press.
+Her book Children's Rights and Business: Governing Obligations and Responsibility is forthcoming from Cambridge University Press in January 2020.

 She is also the co-author, along with Prof. Wouter Vandenhole and Ms. Sara Lembrechts, of Children’s Rights: A Commentary on the Convention on the Rights of the Child and its Protocols, forthcoming from Edward Elgar in November 2019.